Title: | Simulation of Daily and Monthly Time Series |

 Shall series be made to look like an index (i.e. shall values be relative to reference year = second year) |

 Standard deviation of the seasonal factor is in percent if a multiplicative time series model is assumed.
 Otherwise it is in unitless.
 Using a non-seasonal ARIMA model for the initialization of the seasonal factor does not impact the seasonality of the time series.
 It can just make it easier for human eyes to grasp the seasonal nature of the series.
 The definition of the ar and ma parameter needs to be inline with the chosen model.
-If only change_sd is specified, the change parameters for the single seasonal factors are set individually as change_sd/365*(length of seasonal cycle) The parameters that can be set for calendar and outlier are those defined in sim_outlier and sim_calendar.
+The parameters that can be set for calendar and outlier are those defined in sim_outlier and sim_calendar.

 Multiple simulated daily time series of class xts including: